 Many people who are just getting into digital photography don’t understand the difference between lossy image file formats such as JPEG and raw image file formats such as the NRW file format.

-What Is a NRW File?
+What Is an NRW File Format

 Modern Nikon cameras use the NEF file format to store RAW image data.
 Older Nikon cameras used the NRW file format to do the same.
 Storing RAW data instead of processed images makes it possible to later make much finer adjustments using image processing software such as Lightroom or Photoshop.

-Because the images are written to the memory card in their uncompressed form, they provide much better tonal range than their compressed counterparts.
+Because the images are written to the memory card in their uncompressed form, they provide a much better tonal range than their compressed counterparts.
 The main downside of using the NRW file format is its large file size.
 Fortunately, modern memory cards are large and relatively affordable, so this isn’t nearly as big of an issue as it used to be.

 How to Open NRW Files?